J-C-Haley/cv_camera/README.md

 This node uses [camera_info_manager](http://wiki.ros.org/camera_info_manager) for dealing with camera_info.
 If no calibration data is set, it has dummy values except for width and height.

+### Installation and Setup

+Currently this repo is source-only, only tested on Noetic & Ubuntu.

+For first-time set up of udev rules for the lepton, run the following and reboot:

+'''sudo sh -c "echo 'SUBSYSTEMS==\"usb\", ATTRS{idVendor}==\"1e4e\", ATTRS{idProduct}==\"0100\", SYMLINK+=\"pt1\", GROUP=\"usb\", MODE=\"666\"' > /etc/udev/rules.d/99-pt1.rules"'''

+Often it's preferrable to use the serial of a camera to ensure consistent ordering & calibration.
+To set up the driver to use SN#, plug each camera in in the order required, (ensuring no other USB cameras are plugged in with 'ls /dev/video*') and run the following command:

+'''udevadm info --name=/dev/video1 | grep 'E: ID_SERIAL_SHORT=''''

+Then copy the whole SN# into the launch file param "~device_path".
+If you do not see a number, check your udev rules as well as permissions on the device.

 ### Publish

 * `~image_raw` (*sensor_msgs/Image*)